Dashwanth-raj/gesture_recognition/README.md

 # gesture_recognition
+Create a new folder and import gestures.py to the new folder

+Open a new folder and Create the Virtual Environment:
+To create a virtual environment, use the following command:

+python -m venv venv

+python -m venv venv tells Python to create a virtual environment named venv in your project directory.
+You can name your virtual environment anything you like, but venv is a common convention.

+Activate the Virtual Environment:
+After creating the virtual environment, you need to activate it.
+The command to activate the virtual environment depends on your operating system.
+On Windows:

+.\venv\Scripts\activate

+When the virtual environment is activated, you should see the environment name (e.g., (venv) ) at the beginning of your command prompt.
+Step 5: Install Required Packages

+Once the virtual environment is activated, you can install the required packages using pip .
+For this project, we will need OpenCV, MediaPipe, TensorFlow, and NumPy.
 1. Run the gestures.py script to test the gesture recognition and text overlay.
 2. Verify that the recognized gestures display the corresponding text.